Effects of Hurricane Sandy in New York: Bronx

+In the Throggs Neck neighborhood of the Bronx, water levels reached 3.4 ft deep.
+Despite 49,000 power outages in the borough, no lives were lost, and damage in the borough was reported as less severe then other boroughs.

 Elsewhere

 Sandy's large circulation and storm surge inundated parts of the Hudson River valley more than 100 mi upstream, in conjunction with light rainfall across the state.
 In Poughkeepsie, water levels reached 5.1 ft deep.
 Homes and businesses along the river were damaged.
 A portion of Interstate 787 near Albany was inundated.
 Wind gusts reached 60 mph in Stone Ridge.
 The high winds caused power outage across eastern New York, affecting 63,000 people in Dutchess and Ulster counties.
 The northeasterly winds also produced high waves along Lake George and Peck Lake, which damaged docks along their southern shores.
 The high winds caused a fatal traffic accident when a driver in Kerhonkson was struck by flying debris.
+Rainfall was largely 1-3 in in the Catskill Mountains, but only 0.15 in in Albany.

 In western New York, the former hurricane produced gale-force winds, with a gust of 60 mph measured at Irondequoit Bay.
 Rainfall across the region measured 2 to 5 in, which flooded area creeks.
 The combination of winds and rainfall knocked down trees and power lines, leaving tens of thousands of people without power across Western New York.